Next Door But One is London producer, songwriter Tony Orlando Corbin. He creates eclectic tracks rooted in dance beats including

 Jacker and many others.
 He has released singles on Earthman, Chemiztri Recordings, Nu Style and Exhilarated Recordings.

 Tony grew up in Reading where he first learned basic piano as a child.
 As an early raver, his misspent youth involved moving

 with reggae sound systems before moving to London as a teenager and joining a couple of funk outfits as keyboard player.

 In the 90s he started a project called Solid, utilising his eclectic influences on tracks that merged dub, indie and dance.

 A Solid track 'Outside' was included on indie compliation 'Volume 15' alongside the likes of New Order and the Cocteau Twins.

 He also co-wrote and sang on a track called 'Are You Satisfied' by Dub Funk Association.

-The early noughties saw Orlando getting into hip hop beats with the help of local (south London) rappers but he always wanted
+The early noughties saw Tony getting into hip hop beats with the help of local (south London) rappers but he always wanted

 to do something a bit different lyrically and musically.
 This urge led him to create Next Door But One in 2006.
 One of the

 early tracks Art of the Matter (original) highlights his originality, combining a uniquely humorous lyric about a struggling